-Faye Koe has practiced yoga for over 14 years; and has taught pregnancy yoga since giving birth to her two children, who are now 10 and 8.
-She recognizes the need for yoga at all stages of life, and particularly during this amazing and unique experience.
-She was taught pre natal Yoga at the Active Birth Centre in Highgate, London, by Janet Balaskas and Wendy Teasdill and has a Yoga Teaching Diploma from the British Wheel of Yoga.
+Faye Koe has practised yoga for over 14 years; and has taught pregnancy yoga since giving birth to her two children, who are now in their early teens.
+She recognises the need for yoga at all stages of life, and particularly during this amazing and unique experience.
+She was taught pre-natal Yoga at the Active Birth Centre in Highgate, London, by Janet Balaskas and Wendy Teasdill and has a Yoga Teaching Diploma from the British Wheel of Yoga.

 The benefits of our Pregnancy Yoga and antenatal classes: